What are Land Brokers? Dig Into Their Key Roles and Responsibilities!

 First and foremost, let’s discuss exactly what a land broker does.
 Simply put, they are responsible for the negotiation and acquisition of land.
-They gain the rights of way for commercial and industrial purposes; this can include developing well sites, pipelines, coal mines, power lines, roadways, and much more.
-Typically, oil, gas, and mining companies, as well as engineering firms, and government agencies employ these professionals.
-The salary range varies, depending on location, education, and experience.
-However, according to the 2010 United States Bureau of Labor Statistics, those employed in the Real Estate Brokers and Sales Agents occupational group earned a median salary of $42,680 per year in the USA.
+They gain the rights of way for commercial and industrial purposes, including developing well sites, pipelines, coal mines, power lines, roadways, and more.
+Oil, gas, mining companies, engineering firms, and government agencies typically employ these professionals.
+Land brokers have years of training under their belt, both in schooling and in the real estate field.

 Land brokerage is a complex, diverse, and specialized niche in the real estate industry.
 Some key responsibilities include identifying property disposition and acquisition opportunities, acting as a public affairs liaison in communities on behalf of their employer, and maintaining the land inventory of the employing municipality.
-When evaluating properties, these professionals must consider many facets, such as wildlife protection, hazardous waste disposal, and all necessary permits.
+When evaluating properties, a landbroker must consider many facets, such as wildlife protection, hazardous waste disposal, and all necessary permits.
 They should also be knowledgeable about local land ordinances and zoning issues.

 Types of Land Transactions

-– Farms and Ranches:
+Farms and Ranches:

 Brokering tracts of undeveloped land – especially those near fast-growing urban areas – requires knowledge of local business trends, employment, urban growth patterns, land use regulations, and development costs.
 Possessing top negotiation skills in the corporate environment is also a key asset.